alexsosn/OwlLocalizer/README.md

 ```bash
 Unexpected error:(<class 'LookupError'>, LookupError("\n**********************************************************************\n  Resource 'tokenizers/punkt/PY3/english.pickle' not found.\n  Please use the NLTK Downloader to obtain the resource:  >>>\n  nltk.download()\n  Searched in:\n    - '/Users/gigaset/nltk_data'\n    - '/usr/share/nltk_data'\n    - '/usr/local/share/nltk_data'\n    - '/usr/lib/nltk_data'\n    - '/usr/local/lib/nltk_data'\n    - ''\n**********************************************************************",), <traceback object at 0x1084fc408>)
 ```
 you probably don't have some NLTK packages installed.
-Script will try to start NLTK package downloader.
+Script will try to start **NLTK package downloader**.
 Do following:
 * Go to 'Corpora' tab and select 'wordnet' from under the 'Identifier' column (WordNet).
 * Click Download and it will install the necessary files.
 * Go to the 'Models' tab and select 'punkt' from under the 'Identifier' column.